 Planning on spending that extra $1,500 per month?
 Maximize your purchases with some of the best cash-back cards and get 5 percent cash back on all your purchases.

 8 of 8

 If you’re getting paid to donate blood, your donation may not be used the way you think.
 The federal government prohibits the use of blood collected from paid donors for transfusions in hospitals.
-According to the nonprofit blood collection group Blood Assurance, material gathered from paid donors is oftentimes used by pharmaceutical and cosmetics companies.
+According to the nonprofit blood center Blood Assurance, material gathered from paid donors is often used by pharmaceutical and cosmetics companies.

-Risks for donating blood are extremely low, and donors can oftentimes contribute twice per week.
-A list of more than 500 licensed plasma donation centers throughout the U.S. and Europe is available at DonatingPlasma.org.
+Risks for donating blood are extremely low, and donors may be able to contribute twice per week.
+A list of more than 600 licensed plasma donation centers throughout the U.S. and Europe is available at DonatingPlasma.org.